Understanding and Utilizing Emotional Intelligence in the Workplace

-Emotional Intelligence is the capability to identify, manage, evaluate and understand our own emotions and also of the people around us.
+Emotional intelligence is the capability to identify, manage, evaluate and understand our own emotions and of the people around us.

 The concept of emotional intelligence was introduced by psychologists Peter Salovey and John Mayer in 1990.
-The idea was generalized in 1995 by psychologist and author Daniel Goleman after the release of his book, Emotional Intelligence: Why It Can Matter More than IQ.
+The idea was generalized in 1995 by psychologist and author Daniel Goleman in his book, Emotional Intelligence: Why It Can Matter More than IQ.

-High IQ can get you your dream job, but to sustain, grow and evolve, you have to have a strong hold on your Emotional Intelligence.
-The rules for business are changing.
-We are being judged by this new yardstick and not just by how smart we are, or by our training and expertise but also by how well we handle ourselves and each other.
+High IQ can get you your dream job, but to sustain, grow and evolve, you have to have a stronghold on your Emotional Intelligence.
+The business rules are changing.
+We are being judged by this new yardstick and how smart we are or by our training and expertise and how well we handle ourselves and each other.

 In 33 workplace skills, emotional intelligence ranks #1 in importance.
-It is not only important for the employees to be successful in the workplace but also for business leaders.
-This yardstick is increasingly applied in choosing who will be hired and who will not, who will let go and who retained, who passed over and who promoted.
+It is not only crucial for the employees and business leaders alike.
+This yardstick is increasingly applied in choosing who will be hired and who will be not, who will be let go and who retained, who would be passed over, and who promoted.

-This blog is for the business leaders, managers and employees to understand and utilize emotional intelligence in the workplace and help them in their professional development.
+This blog is for business leaders, managers, and employees to understand and utilize emotional intelligence in the workplace and help them in their professional development.

-In today’s professional world emotional intelligence is one of the most important skills and you cannot shy away from it.
-It is not an inclination, it's a human trait which is necessary for any workers in an evolving workplace.
+In today's professional world, emotional intelligence is one of the most essential skills, and you cannot shy away from it.
+It is not an inclination.
+It's a human trait that is necessary for any worker in an evolving workplace.

-Here are the few statistics collected from several sources to prove why Emotional Intelligence is one of the major factors for productivity, growth, and success of an organization.
+Here are the few statistics collected from several sources to prove why Emotional Intelligence is one of the significant factors for the productivity, growth, and success of an organization.

-- 75% of the Fortune 500 use some kind of emotional intelligence training
+- 75% of the Fortune 500 use emotional intelligence training.

-- Emotionally intelligent people earn on average $29,000 more
+- Emotionally intelligent people earn $29,000 more on an average.

 The 5 Components of Emotional Intelligence

-In your day to day life or in your workplace you must have come across people who deal with problems positively, without losing their temper.
-They are respectful to their peers, self-motivated and keep an endearing aura around them, which makes them approachable.
+In your day-to-day life or workplace, you must have come across people who deal with problems positively, without losing their temper.
+They are respectful to their peers, self-motivated, and keep an endearing aura around them, making them approachable.
 They listen to others and make careful and informed decisions.